Welcome to the Ultimate Guide to Solar Panels in Nebraska

 Seriously, though, Nebraska is a beautiful state with lots of natural bounty to protect.
 But when even residents of one of the state’s most forward-thinking city have shown tepid interest in supporting solar, where is the legislature, which with a few simple laws can spark a solar revolution in Nebraska like we’ve seen in other states?
 Read on to learn what's needed for the home solar industry to really take off here.

 Questions?
 Our network of solar experts are on call to assist you.
 Simply sign up for personalized assistance on our special solar deals page.
 You can get discounted on-grid pricing as low as $4,000/kW!
 This is paired with the Nebraska solar incentives you see below.

 The Solar Strategy section is focused on the 3 ways of paying for solar in Nebraska, so you can decide which is best for you.
-We've created a tool that asks you a few questions about what you hope to get out of a solar purchase and recommends whether you should pursue a solar lease, loan, or outright purchase.
+We've created a tool that asks you a few questions and recommends whether you should pursue a solar lease, loan, or outright purchase.
 Then, we provide detailed analysis of how each works.

-The Policy Information section contains all of our latest research on the rules set by the state legislature and public utilities commission that determines how easy it is to go solar in Nebraska.
+The Policy Information section contains all our latest research on the rules set by lawmakers and the Public Utilities Commission, which determine how easy it is to go solar in Nebraska.
 These policies and rules govern everything from renewable energy mandates to interconnection, and have a huge effect on the viability of solar.

 Click any of the boxes below to go to that section of the page, or scroll down to read the page in order.